 World’s largest protein array printed at SciLifeLab

-Protein fragments representing 94% of the human proteome has been printed on two glass slides at SciLifeLab’s facility Protein and Peptide Arrays making it the largest array ever printed world wide.
+Protein fragments representing 94% of the human proteome has been printed on two glass slides at SciLifeLab’s unit Protein and Peptide Arrays making it the largest array ever printed world wide.

 The array is a continuation of the work on high density protein arrays that recently got published in New Biotechnology.
 It comprises a collection of the human proteome represented by 42 000 unique protein fragments from the Human Protein Atlas resource, covering 19 000 protein coding genes.
 These whole proteome arrays, available in 100 copies each, will be used to study autoimmunity in patient samples and to validate the specificity of antibodies.